sng06/TodoList/README.md

 ## Motivation

-A desktop productivity app to keep me organized.
+A desktop productivity app to help users keep their tasks organized.

 ## Setup